bmstu-iu9/refal-5-lambda/README.en.md

 modifying the interpreter.

-Unlike it, the Refal-5λ implementation is opened  -new capabilities can be added in the language (networking,data bases) without changing the initial implementation.
-The language allow native insertions – code insertion in C++ language.
+Unlike it, the Refal-5λ implementation is opened  -new capabilities can be added in the language (networking, databases) without changing the initial implementation.
+The language allows native insertions – code insertion in C++ language.
 It looks like this:

     %%